Brioche: Forms

 Brioche can also be made in a pan without being rolled into balls to make an ordinary loaf.

 Brioche dough contains flour, eggs, butter, liquid (milk, water, cream, and sometimes brandy), leavening (yeast or sourdough), salt, and sometimes sugar.
 A common flour-to-butter ratio is 2:1, but historically, brioche of varying degrees of richness (from the "rich man's brioche" with a flour-to-butter ratio of 3:2 to the cheaper pain brioché with a ratio of 4:1) have existed at the same time.
+The Roux Brothers used a ratio of 700 g butter to 1 kg flour.

 The normal preparation method is to make the dough, let it rise to double its volume at room temperature, and then punch it down and let it rise again in the refrigerator for varying periods (according to the recipe), retarding the dough to develop the flavor.
 Refrigeration also stiffens the dough, which still rises, albeit slowly, making it easier to form.
 The dough is then shaped, placed in containers for the final proofing, and generally brushed on top with an egg wash before being baked at 230 °C until the crust browns and the interior reaches at least 90 °C. The first rise time for small rolls is 1 to 1½ hours; for larger brioche, the time is lengthened until the loaves double.